-Туре Defined comparator varieties for 2023 Mechanism to set yield target (UK malting and feed barley) UK malting - brewing Skyway Laureate Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used.
-UK malting - distilling Laureate LG Diablo Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used.
-UK malting - grain distilling Fairing Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used.
-2-row feed Skyway Hurler Number to be set equal to the highest yielding variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used.
-The target for 2-row feed varieties should not be lower than that used for UK malting varieties.
+Туре Defined comparator varieties for 2024 Mechanism to set yield target (UK malting and feed barley) UK malting - brewing Skyway Laureate Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used.@ UK malting - distilling Laureate LG Diablo Number to be set equal to the highest yielding fully or provisionally approved variety in the segment, unless a P1 variety when the mean of the top two highest yielding fully or provisionally approved varieties in the segment will be used. @ 2-row feed Skyway Hurler Number to be set equal to the highest yielding variety, unless a P1 variety when the mean of the top two highest yielding varieties will be used.
+The target for 2-row feed varieties should not be lower than that used for UK malting varieties. @